 Victims of sexual assault rely on the criminal justice system to punish their abusers and make sure others are not harmed by their attackers.
 But punishment and deterrence do not go far enough for many victims, who must suffer a lifetime of mental, emotional, and physical consequences from their attacks.
-That is where the court’s civil system comes in, and why victims should consider hiring a civil litigation attorney who has knowledge in Chicago sexual assault cases.
+That is where the court’s civil system comes in, and why victims should consider hiring a civil litigation attorney who has knowledge of these situations.
+Hale & Monico’s lawyers have adept experience in representing victims of Chicago sexual assault and rape cases.

-Many victims of sexual assault understandably experience fear, embarrassment, or even shame after the crime takes place.
+Many sexual assault or rape victims understandably experience fear, embarrassment, or even shame after the crime takes place.
 This can result from a feeling of “victim shaming”.
 But, victims must remember they have a right to seek justice and compensation for their injuries.
 At Hale & Monico, we fight to hold the perpetrators of sexual assault personally and financially responsible for their actions.

 What Is Considered Sexual Assault in Chicago?